-The Government of Pakistan is providing free COVID-19 vaccination to all Pakistani citizens aged 12 and above.
+The Government of Pakistan is providing free COVID-19 vaccination to people aged 5 years and above.
 Vaccination centers across the country including mass vaccination centers in big cities are administering vaccines to hundreds of thousands of people every day.
 While vaccinating as early as possible is very important, it is also vital that all precautionary measures are taken while we visit COVID-19 vaccination centers.

 Below is a summary of guidelines provided by the Ministry of National Health and the World Health organization (WHO) regarding precautionary measures to take when visiting a COVID-19 vaccination center.